 The College administers financial aid programs from federal, state and local agencies.
 Students must complete the Free Application for Federal Student Aid on the Web at www.fafsa.gov to apply for all federal aid including Pell Grant, Federal Perkins Loans and Federal Direct Loans.
-All students and parents of dependent students are encouraged to use a federal PIN to sign the FAFSA.
-Applicants can request a PIN at www.pin.ed.gov.
+If you (or your parent) do not yet have an FSA ID to sign the FAFSA electronically, you can apply here.

 You will receive a CONFIRMATION PAGE after you submit your FAFSA.
 Print a copy for your records.
 New York residents should follow the link to apply for New York State’s Tuition Assistance Program (TAP).
 Completing these forms ensures that you have applied for federal and state financial aid.
 If you missed the TAP link on the FAFSA confirmation page you can apply directly by going to www.tapweb.org once your FAFSA has been processed.

 Students should apply for financial aid as soon as they decide to apply for admission or readmission to the College.
 Continuing students must file a Renewal FAFSA every year.